Skip to main content

 Create Backup

-Once the modules are enabled and the configuration is provided, you can start a backup on any running instance with a single HTTP request.
+Once the modules are enabled and the configuration is provided, you can start a backup on any running instance with a single request.

-Config object properties
+Available config object properties

 nametyperequireddefaultdescription